Jatinvish01/Projects/Bank DataSet Analyzer/README.md

 📈 Banking Dataset EDA with Python
-This project performs an Exploratory Data Analysis (EDA) on a banking dataset using Python’s powerful data science libraries like numpy,pandas, matplotlib, seaborn.
+This project performs an Exploratory Data Analysis (EDA) on a banking dataset using Python’s powerful data science libraries like numpy,pandas, matplotlib, and seaborn.

 🔍 Main Objectives:
 - Load and explore the dataset